-Shelby Stone, AMFT, is a Registered Associate Marriage and Family Therapist in private practice in Santa Monica under the supervision of Vera Eck, LMFT.
+Shelby Stone, LMFT, is a Marriage and Family Therapist in private practice in Santa Monica.
 Shelby specializes in launching, anxiety, relationship, and adolescent issues using Mindfulness-Based Cognitive-Behavioral Therapy.
 She also provides therapeutic services at a school for students with severe socioemotional and behavioral disabilities in South LA.
 To learn more about Shelby’s practice, visit www.shelbystonetherapy.com or call 424.645.7754.

 Estelle Fisher, LMFT